 The goal of hormone therapy is to alter the activity of hormones in the body, usually by trying to lower their levels or block their actions.
 Hormone therapy may be given to help stop a tumor from growing or to relieve symptoms caused by the tumor.
 This type of treatment may be an option for people in specific CUP subgroups (see below).

-One of the following subgroups may be identified during the initial clinical and pathologic evaluation.
+One of the following subgroups may be identified in 35% to 40% of patients during the initial clinical and pathologic evaluation.
 They each have specific treatment options that are often recommended.

 Women with adenocarcinoma located only in the axillary lymph nodes.
 Treatment usually follows the guidelines for stage II breast cancer, even if no primary site in the breast can be found.
 Local treatment includes surgical removal of the breast (mastectomy) or surgical removal of the lymph nodes (axillary node dissection) plus radiation therapy to the breast.
-Chemotherapy, hormone therapy, and/or HER2-targeted therapy may be recommended after surgery, depending on the number of lymph nodes with cancer and estrogen/progesterone receptor (ER/PR) status, HER2 status, and other features of the tumor.
+Chemotherapy, hormone therapy, and/or HER2-targeted therapy may be recommended after surgery, depending on the number of lymph nodes with cancer as well as the estrogen/progesterone receptor (ER/PR) status, HER2 status, and other molecular features of the tumor.

 Young men with poorly differentiated carcinoma found in the mediastinum (center of the chest between the lungs) or retroperitoneum (back of the abdominal cavity).
 Some men in this group may have a germ cell tumor, even if the diagnosis cannot be made by the pathologist.
 High levels of HCG and AFP in the blood strongly suggest a germ cell tumor.
-Men with this subtype usually receive chemotherapy according to the guidelines for the treatment of later-stage testicular cancer.
+People in this subtype usually receive chemotherapy according to the guidelines for the treatment of later-stage testicular cancer.
 After chemotherapy, surgery to remove any remaining cancer is often needed.
-About 30% of men in this group have the cancer successfully treated.
+This treatment approach is curative in about 30% of men in this group.

 Squamous cell carcinoma in the cervical (neck) lymph nodes.
 Even if a primary site in the head and neck is not found after a careful search, people with tumors in this subgroup generally receive treatment according to the guidelines for locally advanced head and neck cancer.
 This usually includes radiation therapy and chemotherapy given at the same time.
-For some patients with small cervical lymph nodes with cancer, treatment with radiation therapy alone or surgery followed by radiation therapy is enough.
+If small amounts of tumor remain in the cervical lymph nodes after radiation and chemotherapy, surgical removal of lymph nodes may add to the success rate of treatment.
 About 40% to 60% of people with this diagnosis live a long time after treatment.

 Squamous cell carcinoma in the inguinal (groin) lymph nodes.
 Treatment generally includes surgical removal of all inguinal lymph nodes or radiation therapy.
 The doctor may recommend combining chemotherapy with radiation therapy.